-3.11 Subject to Condition 6.3, if at any time total demand for Goods shall for any reason exceed the Company’s total available supply through its normal sourcing arrangements (including due to issues related to outturn) the Goods to be supplied under the Contract shall be such quantity as the Company shall in its sole discretion allocate to be supplied under the Contract, and the Company shall not be in breach of the Contract, negligent or otherwise liable to the Buyer if such quantity is less than that ordered by the Buyer.
+3.12 Subject to Condition 6.3, if at any time total demand for Goods shall for any reason exceed the Company’s total available supply through its normal sourcing arrangements (including because total demand exceeds supply through the Company’s normal sourcing arrangements for any reason) the Goods to be supplied under the Contract shall be such quantity as the Company shall in its sole discretion allocate to be supplied under the Contract, and the Company shall not be in breach of the Contract, negligent or otherwise liable to the Buyer if such quantity is less than that ordered by the Buyer.

 4. Property and Risk

 4.1 Risk of damage to and loss of the Goods shall pass to the Buyer upon delivery.

 4.2 Both legal and equitable title to and ownership of the Goods shall not pass to the Buyer until the Company has received in full (in cash or cleared funds) all sums due to it in respect of (i) the Goods; and (ii) all other sums which are or which become due to the Company from the Buyer on any account.

 4.3 Until legal and equitable title to and ownership of the Goods has passed to the Buyer, the Buyer shall: